iosifache/defcamp-calendar/README.pypi.md

 # ICS DefCamp Calendar

-Creates an ICS calendar for DefCamp.
+Python 3 script for scraping the DefCamp website and creating an ICS calendar with every event